ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 Now you are ready to make updates to the smart contract and test them quickly by working with Hyperledger Fabric in development mode in conjunction with the VSCode Debugger.

-# Section 5: Debug Smart Contract in Development Mode
+# Section 5: Setup Debug Smart Contract in Development Mode

 The VSCode IBM Blockchain Platform Extension provides an integrated `Debug Smart Contract` experience with VSCode's build-in debugger.
 It is a powerful tool in digging deeper into your smart contract code stack, and can be extremely useful in your smart contract development work flow.
 Using the debug feature will allow you to efficiently test out updates to your smart contract against a local Hyperledger Fabric running in development mode, without having to re-package, re-install and upgrade your smart contract manually with every change.
 Now, let's get into setting up the debug environment.